coddin-web/idp-openid-connect-bundle/README.md

 |       `MAILER_DSN`        |              This is needed for the password reset              |
 | `MESSENGER_TRANSPORT_DSN` | This is needed for the asynchronous processes this bundle uses  |

+### Message Queue / Supervisor

+This bundle uses asynchronous events to not block the end-user with possible hiccups of certain processes.
+Therefor it is needed to run a message queue.
+It is recommended to use e.g. [supervisor](http://supervisord.org/) to run Symfony's Messenger queue like so: `bin/console messenger:consume async`

+By importing this bundle's configuration (see [Step 2](#step-2-include-default-configs)) the Messages will be configured for you.

 ## Final thoughts

 This bundle comes with keys (which are needed by OAuth2 to sign the requests) located in the `config/openidconnect/keys` directory of the bundle.